Atari joystick port

-The Atari joystick port is a computer port used to connect various gaming controllers to game console and home computer systems in the 1970s to the 1990s.
+The Atari joystick port is a computer port used to connect gaming controllers to game console and home computer systems in the 1970s to the 1990s.
 It was originally introduced on the Atari 2600 in 1977 and then used on the Atari 400 and 800 in 1979.
-It went cross-platform with the VIC-20 in 1981, and was then used on many following machines from both companies, as well as a growing list of 3rd party machines like the MSX platform and various Sega consoles.
+It went cross-platform with the VIC-20 in 1981, and was then used on many subsequent machines from both companies, such as the Commodore 64 and Atari ST, and third party systems like the MSX platform and various Sega consoles.

 The port, based on the inexpensive 9-pin D-connector, became a de facto standard through the 1980s and into the 1990s, supported by a wide variety of joysticks and other devices, most commonly paddle controllers, light pens and computer mice.
 The standard was so engrained that it led to devices like the Kempston Interface that allowed Atari joysticks to be used on the ZX Spectrum.
 The port was also used for all sorts of non-gaming roles, including the AtariLab interface, modems, numeric keypads, and even a video expansion card.

 By the mid-1990s, the last home computer and game console models using Atari ports – often for both joystick and mouse – were discontinued.
 IBM PC-compatible computers, which did not have Atari joystick ports, became dominant in the home computer market, and console manufacturers such as Sega switched to other types of ports.